jaschlak/ChatGPT_TKinter/readme.md

 	This is a ChatGPT application powered by TKinter.
 The Udemy course that can be found at: http://www.udemy.com/course/create-a-chatgpt-ai-bot-with-tkinter.
 	After following that tutorial, I modified it to make it an Object Oriented program for better useability.

+	This requires you setup and account and create a key at https://openai.com/

 ## Instructions

 	1) Pull Repository